programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 difficulty: 2
 activity:
 topics:
-abstract: This tutorial demonstrates how to create interactive data visualisations in Python with Plotly's open-source graphing libraries using materials from the Historical Violence Database.
+abstract: This tutorial demonstrates how to create interactive data visualizations in Python with Plotly's open-source graphing libraries using materials from the Historical Violence Database.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---